 |

-Cone Drive (flat belt) 26-inch (and 30-inch) Heavy-duty.
-Both lathes were of thoroughly conventional design - albeit of good quality and massively built - and each, apart from the tuning capacity, of identical specification.
+Continued: Both lathes were of thoroughly conventional design - albeit of good quality and massively built - and each, apart from the tuning capacity, of identical specification.
 The headstock drive was by either a three-step pulley to take a 5" wide belt, or a 4-step to run a 4" belt.
 The wider belt was able to transmit greater power, but limited the number of speeds to nine, whilst the narrower belt gave twelve speeds - in both cases the range was from 6 to 260 rpm.
 The 14 : 1 ratio backgear was of the double-reduction type with the main components cut from steel forgings.
 The 4.5" diameter by 7.5" long front and 3.25" x 5.5" rear spindle bearings were in bronze with the 2.125" bore, No. 6 Morse taper spindle in forged high-carbon steel; oil was fed to the spindle from sumps contained within the base of the headstock.
-The V-way bed was parallel from end to end and of deep section with cross ties forming rigid box sections between the front and back walls.
+With parallel top and bottom edges and of deep section with cross ties forming rigid box sections between the front and back walls, the bed had conventional V and flat ways.
 It was supported on unusually long cast box-section feet and, in its longer bed versions, supplied with intermediate legs cast as part of the main structure.
 Beds of any length could be provided in two-foot multiples, each of which occupied an extra 20 cubic feet - and weighed 850 lbs.
 To brace the tailstock under very heavy cuts it was provided with a pawl, handing from its base, which engaged with a rack cut from a cast-in rib which ran between the walls.
 The tailstock was assisted along the bed by a hand-operated gear drive - which engaged against the carriage rack - and clamped in place by four bolts closing down on two locking plates.
-The carriage was of simple design, with independent clutch controls inside the double-wall apron for the sliding and surfacing feeds, power for which was taken from a slot in the leadscrew rather than a separate power shaft.
-The cross slide was mounted in the middle of the apron which was able, when a cut was being taken close to the faceplate, to run well past the headstock and so provide a very solid support for the tool.
+Of simple design the carriage had independent clutch-engaged controls inside the double-wall apron for the sliding and surfacing feeds - power for which was taken from a slot in the leadscrew rather than the separate power shaft that might have been expected on a lathe of this size..
+The cross slide was mounted in the middle of the saddle - the latter, when a cut was being taken close to the faceplate, able to run well past the front and back walls of headstock and so provide a very solid support for the tool.
 The micrometer dials were, like most other lathes of the time, far too small.
-A Norton-type quick-change gearbox was fitted with threads from either 1 to 14 tpi or 2 to 28 tpi.
-The lathe weighed 9,900 lbs in its 10-foot bed form and was supplied as standard with a screwcutting gearbox, both 13" and 30" diameter faceplates, a 7-inch capacity fixed steady, dial-thread indicator and a "self-oiling" countershaft.
+A Norton-type quick-change gearbox was fitted with threads from either 1 to 14 t.p.i or 2 to 28 t.p.i.
+In its 10-foot bed form the lathe weighed 9,900 lbs and was supplied as standard with a screwcutting gearbox, 13" and 30" diameter faceplates, a 7-inch capacity fixed steady, a dial-thread indicator and a complete "self-oiling" countershaft.

 |